 They spend alot of their time nectaring and can be approached.

-A reminder that we can expect an inflow of immigrants to time immemorial…arriving often with very little and finding an abundance of “nectar,” i.e., opportunity to live, flourish and revel in the fruits of this extraordinary land.
+A reminder that we can expect an inflow of immigrants to time immemorial.
+They arrive often with very little and find an abundance of “nectar,” i.e., an opportunity to live, flourish and revel in the fruits of this extraordinary land.